 3. Let them help with the meal planning – That’s easy for me since I own a menu planning service.
 After the menus are out for that week I will let the whole family decide what we are eating for the week.
 It makes a huge difference when they have had a say-so on what to eat.
 They don’t always agree, but we manage.

-4. Let them help with the cooking – I hear moms say that they would love to let their kids help in the kitchen but they don’t want to deal with the extra mess.
+4. Let them help with the cooking – I hear moms say that they would love to let their kids can i buy xanax over the counter help in the kitchen but they don’t want to deal with the extra mess.
 Well, put on your big girl panties and deal with it.
 It’s a great bonding time, a time to teach kids responsibility (you helped make the mess, you help clean) and if they cook it they are much more likely to eat it.
 Trust me, it works.

 5. Have fun with meals – My family LOVES breakfast for dinner.
 Pancakes, waffles, omelets, you name it.
 Try having special dipping sauces (Ranch dressing works wonders) for veggies at meal times and snack times.
 For some reason kids love to dip their food in things.